 A parent or other responsible person should remain at the rink with their skater in case of emergency

 Temper tantrums (ie.: stamping/kicking the ice or the boards) will not be tolerated, and skaters disrespecting this rule will face temporary removal from the ice

 No profanity on or off the ice, or within the rink building

-No electronic equipment, gum, food, beverages on/at ice side (other than water)
+No electronic equipment, gum, food, beverages on/at rink side (other than water)

 Ask permission from your coach if you wish to leave the ice

 Skate Canada Helmet Use Rule:

-All CANSkate, Adult CANSkate, Parent & Tot, Hockey/Ringette Skating Skills Development, and Shining Stars Academy participants (up to and including Stage 5 must wear a CSA approved hockey helmet while on the ice.
-Clubs and skating schools must ensure this policy is enforced during all skating activities including competitions, carnival days or any other special on ice activities throughout the season for this level of skater.
+All CANSkate, Adult CANSkate, Parent & Tot, Hockey/Ringette Skating Skills Development, and Shining Stars Academy participants (up to and including Stage 5), must wear a CSA approved hockey helmet while on the ice.
+Clubs and skating schools must ensure this policy is enforced during all skating activities including competitions, carnival days, or any other special on ice activity throughout the season for this level of skater.
 Clubs and skating schools may choose to expand the use of CSA approved hockey helmets in their club, as they see necessary.
 This policy is a minimum standard.